 How did this come about?
 John and Tineke Gow first visited the town approximately 40 years ago.
 They purchased one of the oldest houses in Trinity, noted for its architectural style, featuring pierced-eve dormer windows.
 Because the town did not have street addresses by which homes could be identified, the Gow’s called it Gover House after the family of the previous owner.
 It had been unoccupied for several years, so time was of the essence to save the structure.
 Gover House received the first Scouthcott Award given for a restoration in Trinity.

 Gover House after the first round of renovations in the late 1980s by John and Tineke Gow

-In 1997 Tineke purchased a nearby waterfront property that had, at one time, been owned by Captain Stanley Barbour a close relative of the Barbour family of Newtown, NL.
+In 1997 Tineke purchased a nearby waterfront property that had, at one time, been owned by Captain Stanley Barbour, a close relative of the Barbour family of Newtown, NL.
 The newly acquired property is designated the Barbour premises.

 From the moment Tineke began welcoming visitors to the area, various guests also became enamoured with the community and purchased homes for summer retreats.
-Some only used their houses for several weeks of the year and approached Tineke to manage them as vacation homes.
+Some only used their houses for a few weeks of the year and approached Tineke to manage them as vacation homes.
 This began Tineke’s Vacation Home management program which today includes 6 additional homes.
 These homes are located within the historic center of Trinity and each has an excellent salt-water view.
 All are within a ten-minute walk of the Twine Loft restaurant where meals, drink service, itinerary planning and socializing happens.

 Watch the video: Artisan Inn Trinity By Explore Canada